SmitPatel-31/Secure-Blockchain-Ledger-with-Proof-of-Work-and-Encrypted-Wallets/README.md

 ## CLI Walkthrough
 The CLI prints a menu each loop iteration.
 The most common workflow is:

-1. **Create wallet** — Generates a fresh RSA key pair.
-The private key only lives in memory for the current session in the CLI.
+1. **Create wallet** — Generates a fresh RSA key pair, encrypts the private key with the password you supply, and saves it (default `data/wallets/<label>.wallet`).
+2. **Load wallet** — Imports an existing encrypted wallet file back into the session after you provide the correct password.
-2. **Make transaction** — Choose a sender wallet, receiver wallet, and amount.
-Transactions are signed with the sender’s private key and added to the mempool.
+3. **Make transaction** — Choose a sender wallet, receiver wallet, and amount.
+Transactions are signed with the sender’s private key (prompted password) and added to the mempool.
-3. **Mine block** — Select a miner wallet to receive the block reward (reward logic can be added).
+4. **Mine block** — Select a miner wallet to receive the block reward (reward logic can be added).
 Mining consumes the mempool and persists the block once proof-of-work is satisfied.
-4. **Print chain** — View block indices, hash previews, and transaction counts.
+5. **Print chain** — View block indices, hash previews, and transaction counts.
-5. **Validate chain** — Re-run integrity checks: hash linkage, difficulty rule, and signature verification.
+6. **Validate chain** — Re-run integrity checks: hash linkage, difficulty rule, and signature verification.

 Enter `0` to exit.
 The application attempts to save the chain on every mutation and before shutdown; failures are reported in the console.